 Otto

-The tenth century marked the dawn of the Holy Roman Empire, which began the German monarchy.
-The first German ruler also had a German name: Otto.
-Otto began as a medieval diminutive of German names starting with "od" or "ot", meaning "wealth" or "fortune."
+The tenth century marked the dawn of the Holy Roman Empire, debuting the German monarchy.
+The first German ruler had the German name of Otto.
+Otto began as a medieval diminutive of German names starting with "od" or "ot," meaning "wealth" or "fortune."
 Otto the Great was one of the name's earliest known bearers.
 The eleventh-century Saint Otto of Bamberg followed.
-Plus, it was in moderate use in Italy during the Renaissance, ranking #347 in 1427.
+Plus, he was in moderate use in Italy during the Renaissance, ranking #347 in 1427.
 Otto was very popular as a name in nineteenth century America.
-It ranked in the U.S. Top 100 through the 1890s and the top 200 through the 1910s.
-It then dropped out of the top 1000 in 1975.
-After Otto started to decline in America, it became more common in other nations.
-It was popular in Germany through the 1920s, in 1940s Norway, and in the Czech Republic through the 1970s.
-After hitting its lowest usage of 45 babies in 1984, Otto began its American revival.
-It returned to the top 1000 in 2
+He ranked in the U.S. Top 100 through the 1890s and the top 200 through the 1910s.
+He then dropped out of the top 1000 in 1975.
+During Otto's decline in America, he became more common in other nations.
+He was popular in Germany through the 1920s, during the 1940s in Norway, and in the Czech Republic through the 1970s.
+After hitting his lowest usage of 45 babies in 1984, Otto began his American revival.
+He returned to the top 1000 i...